blues/app-accelerators/11-generator-activity-monitor/README.md

 Tools required:

-  * Soldering iron (to melt and bridge solder jumpers on the Dr. Wattson board for I2C address configuration.)
+  * Soldering iron (to melt and bridge solder jumpers on the Dr. Wattson board for I2C address configuration)
   * Wire cutter and stripper
   * Spade connectors or solder
   * Crimper to crimp AC wires to spade connectors (if used)